 The design for Echoes Act is backed up with research into animal echolocation, human sensory modalities, and immersion in video games, and a mixed-methodology evaluation involving

-20 participatns used quantitative and qualitative data to conclude whether echolocation mechanics and the use of multiple sensory modes can create an immersive experience when playing
+20 participants which used quantitative and qualitative data to conclude whether echolocation mechanics and the use of multiple sensory modes can create an immersive experience when playing

 from the perspective of a non-human.

-This project is one of five projects being presented at the Digital Shark Expo 2025, and is one of the reasons for my nonimation as Outstanding TIGA Graduate of the Year: Programmer.
+This project was one of five projects I presented at the Digital Shark Expo 2025, and is one of the reasons for my nomination as Outstanding TIGA Graduate of the Year: Programmer.

 Echoes Act was created as part of my dissertation and has been recognised for its themes in sound visualisation in video games and is in the process of being published as a chapter in